Data protection for remote workers

 “Titus software is made for this situation.
 We don’t care how people are working.
 We will protect the data based on corporate policy.
 The fact that people are suddenly working remotely doesn’t matter so much to us,” observes Matthew McCormick, Director of Product Management.

-Learn how to best to serve virtual workers with the latest remote data security best practices by attending our free webinar, Data Security – Best Practices for Remote Workers on Wednesday, May 20, 2020 at 11:00AM EST.
+Learn how to best to serve virtual workers with the latest remote data security best practices by watching our webinar, Data Security – Best Practices for Remote Workers.

 Additional resources & reading